 - He died of heart failure on the 3rd of August in 2008 at the age of eighty-nine.

 - He is widely known for his work, One Day in the Life of Ivan Denisovich, which sold more than one million copies.

 Aleksandr Solzhenitsyn’s writing style followed 19th-century traditions, particularly the distinct moralizing style of Lev Tolstoy.
-Unlike Tolstoy, he also touched upon Russian classic traditional traits and philosophy in his modern characters such as his work The Red Wheel, presents a perfect blend of fiction and history.
+Unlike Tolstoy, he also touched upon Russian classic traditional traits and philosophy in his modern characters, such as his work The Red Wheel, which presents a perfect blend of fiction and history.
 Similarly, his book, Gulag Archipelago, reflects the traits of 20th-century prison literature.
-In most of his works, he narrated the past incidents precisely how they occurred, following a logical sequence and connectivity.
-Some of the major themes in his writingsare warfare, politics, Soviet Socialist Realism, and history.
+In most of his works, he narrated the past incidents precisely how they occurred, following a logical sequence and connectivity—some of the major themes in his writings are warfare, politics, Soviet Socialist Realism, and history.